Zowyzoe/AQUASTYLE-Chronicle-English-Patch/README.md

 2. Open command prompt and 'cd' to that directory (or hold shift and right-c lick the folder and click "Open command prompt here")

-3. Make a backup of d000.bin (optional, but recommended)
+3. Make a backup of d000.bin (this is absolutely necessary **if you plan on using updated patches in the future**, since you need to re-patch the original file.)

 4. Type "bspatch d000.bin d000.bin translation.patch" (without the quotes)